Paul van Dyk: 1994–2007: 45 RPM, Seven Ways, Out There and Back and Reflections

 In mid-1998, van Dyk left MFS Records and took a controlling share in the new label Vandit Records.
 In 2000, van Dyk flexed his skills with his melodic, dancefloor-friendly Out There and Back, which included the hit single "Tell Me Why (The Riddle)", a collaboration with Saint Etienne.
 It also included the European hit We Are Alive, a remixed version of the Jennifer Brown song Alive.
 His first mix album The Politics of Dancing (2001) was followed by a world tour and a DVD release Global (2003) and the Mexican film Zurdo, for which van Dyk composed the soundtrack and won a Mexican Oscar for his work.

 Reflections (2003) inspired by van Dyk's trips to India, was a more melancholy affair, and includes the single "Nothing But You", a collaboration with Hemstock & Jennings.
 It was nominated for a Grammy in the category of Best Electronic Album.
 The same song was also used on the soundtrack of the game FIFA 2004.
 The mix album The Politics of Dancing 2 (2005) was preceded by a single "The Other Side," featuring Wayne Jackson; a song dedicated to the victims, and their families, of the Sumatra-Andaman earthquake and the subsequent tsunami that struck Thailand on 26 December 2004.
 His original productions from Reflections have been synced into major motion pictures such as Into the Blue, Sisterhood of the Traveling Pants, television's Entertainment Tonight and MTV Cribs, and international ad campaigns for Motorola, HBO, Land Rover, Ski Vail and most recently for Jeep.

+In 2005 and 2006 he was voted the number 1 DJ in the world according to DJ Magazine.